 “Dick, it’s not what you think,” Arella started to say.

-The Titan known only as Raven brought her hands up to her head and removed the hood on her white outfit.
+The Titan known as Raven brought her hands up to her head and removed the hood on her white outfit.
 “Dick?
 It has been a long time, hasn’t it?”

 Dick frowned.
-“Hitler also had all the truth, as his warped mind determined it.
-She’s under his sway, isn’t she?” he said to Arella.
+“Hitler also had all the truth, at least as his warped mind determined it.”
+Turning to Arella, he said, “She’s under their sway, isn’t she?”

 “She is not going anywhere!” said an imperious voice from the shadows.
-“I am Mother Mayhem.
-Welcome to your initiation,” she said softly.
+“Greetings.
+I am Mother Mayhem,” she said softly.
+“Welcome to your initiation into the Church of Blood.
+You will need to be ready, for Resurrection Day is nearly upon us.”

 “There doesn’t seem to be much of a team left, is there?” she said morosely as she held the warm cup in her hands.

-Terry Long rose and placed his arms over his wife’s shoulders.
+Terry rose and placed his arms over his wife’s shoulders.
 “Honey, these things seem to go in cycles — you know that.
 Just give it time.
 I’m sure that the New Teen Titans will be back again soon.”

 “Why?” she said simply.
 “Why should the Titans get back together?
 Is there a reason?
 Do you really think that New York or the world would miss us if we didn’t re-form?”

-Terry Long hugged her and rose for the kitchen.
+Terry hugged her and rose for the kitchen.
 “Now, I’m going to fix you two some of my famous Long Island clam chowder.
 And I won’t accept no for an answer,” he said, turning around a corner.